 - Economic Development: This is the main objective of planning in India.
-Economic Development of India is measured by the increase in Gross Domestic Product (GDP) and Per Capita Income
+Economic Development of India is measured by the increase in the Gross Domestic Product (GDP) of India and Per Capita Income

 - Increased Levels of Employment: An important aim of economic planning in India is to better utilise the available human resources of the country by increasing the employment levels.

 - Self Sufficiency: India aims to be self-sufficient in major commodities and also increase exports through economic planning.
 The Indian economy had reached the take-off stage of development during the third five-year plan in 1961-66.

 - Economic Stability: Economic planning in India also aims at stable market conditions in addition to the economic growth of India.
 This means keeping inflation low while also making sure that deflation in prices does not happen.
 If the wholesale price index rises very high or very low, structural defects in the economy are created and economic planning aims to avoid this.

 - Social Welfare and Provision of Efficient Social Services: The objectives of all the five year plans as well as plans suggested by the NITI Aayog aim to increase labour welfare, social welfare for all sections of the society.
 Development of social services in India, such as education, healthcare and emergency services have been part of planning in India.